 Terri A. Haack’s distinguished career spans more than 30 years in hotel and resort operations management.
 In her current role as president of Terranea Resort, she is responsible for the overall operating performance of the 102-acre, luxury resort.
 Terri spearheaded pre-construction operations for the $480 million property beginning in 2007, guiding start-up through Terranea Resort’s acclaimed debut in June 2009.
 Under her leadership, the resort employs more than 1,200 associates and continues to thrive as a top Destination Hotels property – renowned for its natural beauty and stewardship, award-winning cuisine, unique enrichment programs and unrivaled guest service.

 As a successful business leader, Terri blends her effective business vision with a passionate commitment to positively make a difference, both in the world of business and the community she serves.
 Terri continues to support local causes, spearheading numerous initiatives that preserve the natural, cultural and historic integrity of the Palos Verdes Peninsula, which is home to Terranea.
 The resulting business and community programs and efforts have been repeatedly acknowledged, garnering dozens of awards and accolades over the years.
-Terri is the 2011 recipient of the American Hotel & Lodging Association’s (AH&LA) national award for General Manager of the Year, Large Property, and was also selected as the 2011 General Manager of the Year for large properties by the California Hotel and Lodging Association (CH&LA).
+Terri is the 2014 Industry Service Award winner by Destination Hotels, the 2011 recipient of the American Hotel & Lodging Association’s (AH&LA) national award for General Manager of the Year, Large Property, and was also selected as the 2011 General Manager of the Year for large properties by the California Hotel and Lodging Association (CH&LA).
 In addition, she was named a finalist in the 2014, 2012 and 2011 Los Angeles Business Journal’s Women Making a Difference Awards, received the 2011 Daily Breeze People of Distinction Award for the Business/Innovation Category and the Palos Verdes Chamber of Commerce 2012 Matt Brunning Award for Business Excellence.
 In 2007, Terri became the first woman to receive AH&LA’s coveted Resort Executive of the Year award.

 Prior to Terranea, Terri first joined Destination Hotels in June 2002 to oversee redevelopment of the 1,600-acre Wild Dunes Resort, located on Isle of Palms near Charleston, South Carolina.
 She was instrumental in the launch of Wild Dunes’ $200 million master plan, which featured a state-of-the-art conference center, expansive spa and fitness facility, and more than 115 condo hotel units in a village retail setting.
 Additional duties spanned business development and acquisition, as well as regional operations responsibilities.
 Today, Terri is a shareholder with Lowe Enterprises, the parent company of Destination Hotels.
 Earlier in her career, Terri directed the repositioning of Kingsmill Resort as executive vice president and managing director for the luxury golf and spa resort, a subsidiary of Anheuser-Busch, Inc., located in Williamsburg, Virginia.
 She jointly served on the board of directors for Busch Properties, Inc., the real estate division of Anheuser-Busch, Inc.